 By popular request – a full day Advanced Anime program!
 Develop an understanding of the action, emotion and movement of Japanese manga and anime characters.
-Build skills in character development, expression and background design.
-Develop an understanding of the Japanese anime culture.
-Students will create individual anime books (manga) in addition to completing focused anime projects in this class.
+Build skills in character development, expression, story writing and background design.
+Students will create individual anime books (manga) this class.
 Students who enjoyed the Anime Workshop or Advanced Anime classes last summer, or the Sunday Anime Workshops last winter will expand upon and develop new abilities in this focused program.

 Individualized attention, inspired and supportive instruction, small classes, meaningful gallery tours, and award-winning teachers are hallmarks of our exceptional arts programs.
 Through exposure to a variety of art forms and materials, all courses encourage the development of new skills and build confidence in creative expression.
 In addition, our summer camps provide opportunities for lively social interaction and outdoor activities.
 Student work is exhibited in the Education Gallery throughout the summer.